SM7I/RetroCom/ZX81/README.md

 RetroCom client software is being developed as of now, but a terminal software is finished and can be downloaded.
 The ESP-01 module firmware is a fork of Zimodem CoCo version into which I have implemented some features of my own, AT+PING for example.
 Standard AT commands are obeyed by the module.

-Please note: SSIDs are CaSe-sensitive.
+**Please note**: SSIDs are CaSe-sensitive.
 You can toggle CAPS mode on ZX81 by pressing GRAPHICS and 9 at the same time.